phoenix125/AtlasServerUpdateUtility/readme.txt

 - Cross chat (I would probably use an existing cross chat util as a "plug in" to this util)
 - 7zip backups
 - CPU Affinity (Reports state that Atlas itself does a job with CPU, though, so not likely add this one)
-- GUI interface (will take a while to get done)
 - Activate only the server start point: When it detects that a player enters a grid, automatically start surrounding grid servers.
    (Not as great as it sounds... when someone logs off of a non-home server, that server would have to remain online.
 Eventually, all servers would need to remain online).